microsoft/MLOS/CONTRIBUTING.md

     make doc-test
     ```

+    > See the [documentation README](./doc/README.md) for more information on documentation and its testing.

 1. Submit changes for inclusion as a [Pull Request on Github](https://github.com/microsoft/MLOS/pulls).

     Some notes on organizing changes to help reviewers: